Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 KELLYANNE CONWAY: So the president has said the allegations are troubling.
 They're also 40 years old.
 Nobody came forward before.
 The guy's been on the ballot many times.
 Doug Jones is a liberal Democrat, the president has said, and he doesn't want a liberal Democrat representing Alabama in the United States Senate.

 RAINBOW: (Singing) You wait, Kellyanne, with your ashy knees.
 It's time that you surrender.
-You are backing a man who admits that he's a bona fide sex offender.
+You're backing a man who admits that he's a bona fide sex offender.

 RAINBOW: (Singing) Offender.